Open-TEE/Open-Tee.github.io/_posts/2015-10-10-omnishare.md

 Same as for the TA we will choose to **Debug > Start debugging > Attach to running process** and search for `omnishare`, however, this time attach to the `omnishare_fuse` process.
 Remember you can only debug 1 process at a time so you must complete the TA debugging first!

+Add a breakpoint in libomnishare and continue the process

 ![Breakpoint Omnishare CA](http://open-tee.github.io/images/breakpoint_omnishare_ca.png).

 Yet again run the tests and watch the breakpoint trigger.